We’ve all heard the phrase, “knowledge is your reward.” Sometimes, that can be a satisfying — and necessary — outlay of informational payment.

 This is certainly true of consumer technology.
 Still, the stigma of moving from free to fee with precision farming service remains.
 How can we get customers to consistently pay for our expertise?
 Won’t they go somewhere else for their equipment if we do?
 Isn’t our time valuable enough to be paid for it?

-These were all questions dealers asked during our 4th Precision Farming Dealer Summit in Indianapolis last month (see p.
-28 for more coverage).
+These were all questions dealers asked during our 4th Precision Farming Dealer Summit in Indianapolis last month.
 The struggle continues to be real for some who attended, as they sought sage guidance from their peers to overcome fear or focus on consistently getting paid for precision service.

 It was noticeable based on the conversations among attendees, that some were on the brink of frustration, only to have their confidence restored by fellow dealers that despite strides being made in service billing, nobody has a bullet-proof model.